bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add 'use strict' to index.html." />
 </p>

-And we're going to add use strict in here.
+And we're going to add <b>use strict</b> in here.
 Now we can come over here to grab our script from the index file.
 I'm going to copy that.
 And I'm going to stick it over here and paste it in the script.js file.

 Now the last thing I want to do is I want to go through and fix the variables here.
 This one current image is going to change.
 That variable is going to change down here we can see that.

-There needs to be let, but the rest of these can all be const, const, const, const, const because those aren't going to change during the script at all during the running of the script.
+There needs to be let, but the rest of these can all be const, because those aren't going to change during the script at all during it&amp;s running.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 582. update to constant and let (323) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">